-These exciting debates - organised by Global EVRT with the support of ESCP Europe, its Energy Management Centre and the ESCP Europe Energy Society - will not only address highly prominent issues for aspiring sustainable cities and living, but also explore the future of clean transportation and mobility, sustainable living, technology showcases and innovation, the economics of EVs, and building the business case to accelerate EV adoption.
+These exciting debates - organised by Global EVRT with the support of ESCP, its Energy Management Centre and the ESCP Energy Society - will not only address highly prominent issues for aspiring sustainable cities and living, but also explore the future of clean transportation and mobility, sustainable living, technology showcases and innovation, the economics of EVs, and building the business case to accelerate EV adoption.

 Epicentres of Green Mobility